Raffinate 1 + 2 Prices, markets & analysis

 Raffinate 2’s main use is methyl ethyl ketone (MEK).
 Butene 1 can be extracted from it and this is a feedstock for linear low density polyethylene (LLDPE).

-Values for both raffinates are expected to remain stable, driven primarily by steady demand into gasoline blending.
-Crude C4 feedstock constraints, because of reduced operations at ethylene-led crackers and the shift elsewhere to lighter feedstocks that do not produce C4, could impact on supply, but there are no planned maintenances at either the cracker or BD level in the first quarter.
+Values for both raffinates are expected to remain stable, driven primarily by steady demand into gasoline blending but if not raffinates can be utilised elsewhere.
+Crude C4 feedstock constraints, because of reduced operations at ethylene-led crackers and the shift elsewhere to lighter feedstocks that do not produce C4, could have an impact on supply but given the long-term contracted nature of the markets, little impact is expected on a spot basis.

 News & analysis